Photographers in United Kingdom for Family, Vacation, Birth

 Map of FPJA Family Photographers Serving United Kingdom

 Hello!
 I'm Alice, a photographer in Cambridge, UK.
 I have a young family and a cat who misses the quiet life.
 My house is full of Lego and my garage is full of books I might yet read.
 I like making things, children's stories about more than just falling asleep in the end, and dark chocolate but a Freddo will do.
 As a photographer, I love natural light, real life, true personalities, details, humour and telling a story.
 I love photos that mean something.
 I believe that being yourself in your photos is something to celebrate and champion.
 That's why family photojournalism makes my eyes light up.
 My documentary family photo sessions range from 1.5 hours to a full day.
-No-one has to say cheese and best behaviour is entirely optional.
+Be yourselves.
+Best behaviour optional.
 For photographers, one to one mentoring is available.

 I’m Marion, a family photographer looking to capture the heart and soul of families with its raw love, energy, and playfulness.
 I offer natural family, children and baby photography to capture the wonder of childhood through your children’s eyes, big or small.
 I also offer maternity photography for mums-to-be.
 I am based in South East London near Kent.